xurxonanin/robosapiens-adaptive-platform-turtlebot/README.md

 ### Non-full variants

-These variants just run the main devcontainer without any dependencicies.
+These variants just run the main devcontainer without any dependencies.
 They are useful when separately developing new versions of these dependencies, or for running Gazebo locally.

 ## Devcontainer command line